-Assemble water pump and reinstall on engine
+Assemble water pump and reinstall on engine.

 Remove spark plugs and rotate engine by hand several times to remove oil from the cylinders.
 Do not use the starter to rotate the engine.
-Replace all the plugs and connect plug wires to the correct plugs.

 Install battery, making sure it is fully charged.
 Clean and lubricate terminals.